 Is a Training Strategy Necessary?

-When Atlanticon is asked to lead a training effort, we begin with our standard Training Strategy document and adjust it for each client.
-Training is not an easy phase of a project, and there are many items to address.
-Our training strategy was developed by Brian Beals, one of Atlanticon’s most senior PMs and Training Specialists, and has been utilized and refined over many years.
+When Atlanticon is asked to lead a training effort, we begin with our proprietary Training Strategy outline and adjust it for each client’s unique needs.
+Training is not an easy phase of any project, and there are many items to address.
+Our training strategy was developed by Brian Beals, one of Atlanticon’s senior PMs and Training Specialists, and has been utilized and refined over many years.

 As you approach your training phase, it is best to assign a Training Leader that is a veteran of training and who has exceptional organizational skills.
-This individual is going to be responsible for putting together the Training Strategy.
+This individual will be responsible for putting together your Training Strategy.

-Since each hospital is vastly different, training strategy can vary.
+Since each hospital is vastly different, the training strategy can vary.
 What works for one may not work for another.
-Keep in mind that the strategy document should cover all the things you intend to do leading up to, and during training, and should be the document that guides your training team in the development of their approach.
+Keep in mind that the strategy document should cover all the things you intend to do leading up to and during training and should guide your training team in the development of their approach.

 What to Address in your Training Strategy Document

-- What type of training – instructor based, computer based, etc.
+- – Type of training – instructor based, computer-based, etc.

-- Will there need to be pre-req classes, such as Windows awareness
+- – Will there need to be prerequisite classes?

-- How much time will you leave between the first training class and activation
+- – How much time will you leave between the last training class and activation?

-- Have you created job descriptions for trainers and targeted the right personality
+- – Have you created job descriptions for trainers and targeted the right personalities?

 Developing a good Strategy Document ensures your bases are covered before you embark on this critical phase of the project.
-Should you wish to discuss training ideas with one of our training experts, please contact our office to arrange a call.
+Should you wish to discuss training ideas with one of Atlanticon’s training experts, please contact us at firstname.lastname@example.org.